 For more information including other risk factors, visit the American Optometric Association website.

-Are you constantly on your phone or tablet?
-Or maybe you work all day on a computer?
-Take the Lifestyle Index.
+If you’re constantly on your phone or work all day on a computer, take the Lifestyle Index.

 Dry Eye Disease